On the Expressive Power of Deep Neural Networks: Introduction

 \section{Introduction}

-Deep neural networks have proved astoundingly effective at a wide range of empirical tasks, from image classification \citep{krizhevsky2012imagenet} to identifying particles in high energy physics \citep{baldi2014searching}, playing Go \citep{silver2016mastering}, and even modeling human student learning \citep{piech2015deep}.
+Deep neural networks have proved astoundingly effective at a wide range of empirical tasks, from image classification \citep{krizhevsky2012imagenet} to playing Go \citep{silver2016mastering}, and even modeling human learning \citep{piech2015deep}.

 Despite these successes, understanding of how and why neural network architectures achieve their empirical successes is still lacking.
-This includes even the fundamental question of \textit{neural network expressivity}, how the architectural properties of a neural network (depth, width, layer type) affect the resulting functions it can compute.
+This includes even the fundamental question of \textit{neural network expressivity}, how the architectural properties of a neural network (depth, width, layer type) affect the resulting functions it can compute, and its ensuing performance.

 This is a foundational question, and there is a rich history of prior work addressing expressivity in neural networks.
-However, it has been challenging to derive conclusions that provide both theoretical generality with respect to choices of architecture as well as suggestions for meaningful practical consequences.
+However, it has been challenging to derive conclusions that provide both theoretical generality with respect to choices of architecture as well as meaningful insights into practical performance.

 Indeed, the very first results on this question take a highly theoretical approach, from using functional analysis to show universal approximation results \citep{hornik1989multilayer,cybenko1989approximation}, to analysing expressivity via comparisons to boolean circuits \citep{maass1994comparison} and studying network VC dimension \citep{bartlett1998almost}.
 While these results provided theoretically general conclusions, the shallow networks they studied are very different from the deep models that have proven so successful in recent years.